-The corridors improve the long-term viability of flora and fauna of the region, while also increasing scientific understanding of the success of revegetation efforts through the use of bird presence/absence and population as an indicator of success.
-Of particular note, a long term study of bird use by local ornithologist Bob Green continues to be funded by ForestrySA.
-Results from 10 years of monitoring indicate that an increasing diversity and abundance of birds and arboreal mammals are using biodiversity corridor sites.
+The corridors improve the long-term viability of flora and fauna of the region, while also increasing scientific understanding of the success of revegetation efforts using bird presence/absence and population as an indicator of success.
+Of note, is a long-term study of bird use by local ornithologist Bob Green by ForestrySA.
+Results from 14 years of monitoring indicate that an increasing diversity and abundance of birds and arboreal mammals are using biodiversity corridor sites.
 Species of note include Southern Emu-wren, Bassian Thrush, and Yellow-tailed Black Cockatoos in drier woodland areas and Striated Fieldwren and Lewin's Rail in wetland and sedgeland sites.